Appdynamics/ConfigMyApp-docs/docs/README.md

 CMA_LOGO_NAME=<logo_image_name>.<file-extension>

 ```
-Note: Do not use qoutes in the environment variable values, and it's best to no use spaces in the file name.
+Note: Do not use qoutes in the environment variable values, and it's best not to use spaces in the file name.

 3. Mount the `branding` volume in docker run.
 The docker run command should be executed from the `branding` folder on your host.

  ```